scratchfoundation/scratch-gui/README.md

 *NOTE: If you're a windows user, please run these scripts in Windows `cmd.exe`  instead of Git Bash/MINGW64.*

-Before running any test, make sure you have run `npm install` from this (scratch-gui) repository's top level.
+Before running any tests, make sure you have run `npm install` from this (scratch-gui) repository's top level.

 #### Main testing command